mb0/xelf-go/doc/lit_vals.md

 We noticed that List, Dict and Map allocate a new element type body for every call to Type, this is wasteful if we want to use the value type information to match values; and unfortunate if want use list types with names or ids.

+We noticed too that a type `<int>` used as value identifies as `<typ>` and not as `<typ|int>`.
+We do that to avoid the allocation.
+The same is true for the expression types.
+All these types use element bodies and not a flag kind, so we can differentiate between `<typ?|int>` and `<typ|int?>`.
+It would be great if we can report the full type without allocation and without work to keep the types in sync.

+Almost all type bodies are basically dressed up pointers to either a type or a slice.
+But specifically for element bodies we could use type pointer directly instead to the same effect.

+We could eventually drop the SelBody and use an element body too, but would need to reuse the type ref field, a selection should never be named or a reference.

+If we add a broader value conversion api to values, type values need to support this too.
+One way is to pull a value wrapper into the typ package that decorates types.
+This would effectively mean, that we have two type values, this is however already the case for every other value that is wrapped.

+But this gives rise to another challenge to use a wrapper in package typ we want the null value there too.
+We can use the same wrapper to wrap null successfully, but then we can still not provide the wrapper as default any value, because we need to have access to a literal parser.

+So we can really only define the wrapper for none null mutable values to support parsing?
+We cannot pull the literal parser into the typ package without all the default implementations with it.
+This is all fine for providing wrappers for type values itself, but makes it impossible to support null mutable or typed null wrapper… unless we also provide a typed raw ast value that we can use to defer parsing.
+Or we add a hook for the typ package for providing parsing capabilities for wrapped nulls.

 Implementation
 --------------